phip1611/spectrum-analyzer/README.md

 The **MSRV** (minimum supported Rust version) is `1.63.0`.

+## Supported Platforms

+The base library supports all standard and non-standard targets, such as machines running Linux, Ubuntu, Windows, but also embedded systems running custom software.

 ## I want to understand how FFT can be used to get a spectrum
 Please see file [/EDUCATIONAL.md](/EDUCATIONAL.md).